||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 [End of excerpt from the novel THE AVALON JOB.]

-Another ancient alien portal has been found, a mysterious machine that can twist space-time.
-Artorius, the young boy taken by the authorities after Ravana and friends saved him from the clutches of the Dhusarian Church, is the key to those who want the alien portal open.
+Another ancient alien portal has been found, a mysterious machine that can twist space and time.
+Artorius, the young boy taken by Que Qiao agents after Ravana and friends saved him from the clutches of the Dhusarian Church, is the key to those who want the alien portal open.
 This time, not all interested parties are human...

 |THE WORLDS OF HOLLOW

 MOON came about through my love of space opera and science

 fiction.
 I enjoyed writing these books so much that more are sure

 All content (c) Steph Bennion, WyrdStar and Danse Macabre 2007-2020.